Sweet Family Mementoes

 Loved to dance, play cards, and had good grades, absolutely,

 She was a good mommy, loved to cook, and an excellent listener.

 The next two siblings were tanned skin, stunning brothers,

-They had wavy hair, wore blue jeans with rolled bottom cuffs.
+They had wavy hair, wore blue jeans with folded cuffs together.

 Loved country, rock and roll, played in a band, like some others,

 Enjoyed football, basketball and baseball, made them feel tough!

 Last of the siblings, on a cold, wintry morning,

-A baby girl arrived, had blue eyes, blonde hair, oh so delightful.
+A baby girl arrived, blue eyes, blonde hair, oh so delightful.